codepath/android_guides/Configuring-a-Parse-Server.md

 3. Fork a copy of the [Parse server example](https://github.com/ParsePlatform/parse-server-example).
 4. Create a new Heroku app, pointing to this repository that was created.
 5. Add the MongoDB instance as an Add-On.
-6. Setup environment variables in the app settings: `https://dashboard.heroku.com/apps/<app name>/settings`.
+6. Setup environment variables in the app settings: `https://dashboard.heroku.com/apps/<app name>/settings`
-      a.
-Set a `MASTER_KEY`.
+    * Set `MASTER_KEY` to be the master key used to read data.
 Otherwise, the server will not load properly.
-      b.
-Set a `APP_ID`.
+    * Set `APP_ID` for the app identifier.
 If you do not set one, the default is set as `myAppId` (see [the source code] (https://github.com/ParsePlatform/parse-server-example/blob/master/index.js#L14-L18).
-      c.
-Set `PARSE_MOUNT` to '/`.
+    * Set `PARSE_MOUNT` to '/`.
 This setting is needed to enable Client SDK's to talk to your Parse instance.
 7. Deploy the Heroku app.
 The app should be hosted at `https://<app name>.herokuapp.com`.

 ### Testing Deployment